moderntv/cadre/README.md

 Cadre is under heavy development and its API can be changed at any time.

+## Default options

+Cadre by default handles `SIGINT` and `SIGTERM` signals when using `WithFinisher` option.
+The path for status component runs on `/status` endpoint and for metrics it is exposed on `/metrics` endpoint.
+When `WithHTTPListeningAddress` is provided, the endpoints are running on given address.

+### HTTP

+- By default the metrics are not aggregated under `*` character when using routes ended with `*`.
+Use `WithMetricsAggregation` to aggregate metrics same as on handler side.
+- Logging using `zerolog` is by default on.
+Use `WithoutLoggingMiddleware` to prevent this behaviour.
+- Metrics are gathered by default which could be exposed using `/metrics` endpoint.
+Use `WithoutMetricsMiddleware` to prevent this behaviour.

+### gRPC

+- By default the recovery middleware is on.
+Use `WithoutRecoveryMiddleware` option to prevent this behaviour.
+- By default reflection is on.
+Use `WithoutReflection` to prevent reflection.
+- By default the logging middleware is on.
+It is possible to prevent the logging using `WithoutLogging` option.
+- Health service is by default on.
+It could be prevented using `WithoutHealthService`.
+For health service the `grpc_health_v1` library is used.
+- When channelz is enabled, it is running on port `8192`.
+It is exposed as `GET` handler on `/channelz/*path`.
+For channelz the `go-grpc-channelz` is used.

 ## Config

 Cadre enables to bind configuration of http/gRPC handlers.
 By default the `viper` is used as config parser.